Freda Bedi

-Freda Bedi (born Freda Marie Houlston; 5 February 1911 – 26 March 1977), also known as Sister Palmo or Gelongma Karma Kechog Palmo, was a British woman who was jailed in India as a supporter of Indian nationalism and was the first Western woman to take full ordination in Tibetan Buddhism.
+Freda Bedi (born Freda Marie Houlston; 5 February 1911 – 26 March 1977), also known as Sister Palmo or Gelongma Karma Kechog Palmo, was an English-Indian social worker, writer, Indian nationalist and Buddhist nun.
+She was jailed in British India as a supporter of Indian nationalism and was the first Western woman to take full ordination in Tibetan Buddhism.

 Early life

 Freda Marie Houlston was born in a flat above her father's jewellery and watch repair business in Monk Street in Derby.
 When she was still a baby, the family moved to Littleover, a suburb of Derby.

 Freda's father served in the First World War and was enrolled in the Machine Guns Corps.
 He was killed in northern France on 14 April 1918.
 Her mother, Nellie, remarried in 1920, to Frank Norman Swan.
 Freda studied at Hargrave House and then at Parkfields Cedars School, both in Derby.
 She also spent several months studying at a school in Rheims in northern France.
 She succeeded in gaining admission to St Hugh's College, Oxford to study French, being awarded an Exhibition or minor scholarship.